Introduction to zfit#

 PDFs provide a few useful methods.
 The main features of a zfit PDF are:

 • pdf: the normalized value of the PDF.
-It takes an argument norm_range that can be set to False, in which case we retrieve the unnormalized value
+It takes an argument norm that can be set to False, in which case we retrieve the unnormalized value

 • integrate: given a certain range, the PDF is integrated.
-As pdf, it takes a norm_range argument that integrates over the unnormalized pdf if set to False
+As pdf, it takes a norm argument that integrates over the unnormalized pdf if set to False

 • sample: samples from the pdf and returns a Data object